Regulatory information

 The Australian government enacted the Online Safety Act 2021 to better equip eSafety to prevent and address current and future online harms in a rapidly changing environment.

-The Act enhances eSafety’s regulatory schemes for dealing with the cyberbullying of children, image-based abuse, and illegal or restricted online content, while also introducing a new scheme for dealing with adult cyber abuse.
+The Act enhanced eSafety’s regulatory schemes for dealing with the cyberbullying of children, image-based abuse, and illegal or restricted online content, while also introducing a new scheme for dealing with adult cyber abuse.

 Basic Online Safety Expectations

-The Act allows the development of Basic Online Safety Expectations for a broad range of online services, outlining the fundamental safety practices expected of service providers.
-By empowering eSafety to request or require information about how services are protecting the online safety of their users, the Expectations will drive greater transparency and accountability.
+A key element of the Act is the Basic Online Safety Expectations, known as ‘the Expectations’.
+They outline the Australian Government’s expectations for a broad range of online services.
+By empowering eSafety to request or require information about how services are meeting the Expectations, the Act can help drive greater transparency and accountability.

 Safety by Design